korvane/WeatherApp/README.md

 # HOW TO CLONE:
     1. clone repository
-    2. in terminal: npm install
+    2. in the integrated terminal: npm install

 # RETRIEVE API KEY:
     To use this program, you must insert your own API key.